Learning To Cock Rice And Curry In Sri Lankan Way

 The cooking class of Habarana is offered with some other interesting activities such as village walk, a visit to the village school and temple, visiting village family and farmland.
 The duration of the village tour and cooking class is about 3 hours.

 Matale: Spice garden in the region of Matale is visited by a large number of foreign visitors.
-They showcase the different varieties of spices and usage of them.
+There is a large number of spice gardens in Matale and these spice gardens are included in most Sri Lanka trips such as 4 days Sri Lanka trip package.
+The spice gardens showcase the different varieties of spices and usage of them.
 Here you can see how spices are used in the process of preparation of curry.
 The duration of the cooking class for about 1 hour.

 Galle: If you happen to travel to Galle during your Sri Lanka tour and beach holiday, you can easily find a half-day Sri Lanka food tour to learn about traditional Sri Lankan rice and curry.
-Duration of the cooking class is about 2 hours.
+Many travellers combine their tours such as 5 days Sri Lanka trip and 7 days Sri Lanka tour with a cooking class to learn typical cuisine.
+Sri Lanka Duration of the cooking class is about 2 hours.

 It definitely would be interesting to sit in a beach restaurant and sip a glass of Arrack (local alcohol) while eating rice with fresh seafood.
 Perhaps you can choose the crab or prawns from the tank and watch how they prepare it.
 Tasting the warm rice and curry with a glass of arrack or beer while enjoying the gentle sea breeze, that’s how to do it u style.
 I have written many articles on Sri Lankan traditional cuisines and dishes, and rice and curry is a central ingredient of most meals.